24CSB0B37/NITW_JAVASCRIPT_WP/README.md

 Further a function is cleverly used to handle other's fields in radio buttons.

-confirmation of submission of form done by calling function within function.
+Confirmation of submission of form done by calling function within function.